gkoukis/CODECO-ATHENA_RC-EdgeNet/README.md

 We will deploy two example services in EdgeNet to test some basic functionalities such as the Selective Deployment

+### Instructions to run experiments on EdgeNet
+Detailed instructions can be found in https://www.edge-net.org/pages/running-experiments.html and https://github.com/EdgeNet-project/edgenet
+#### Prerequisites

 ### Basic functionalities of EdgeNet
 1. Selective Deployment
 2. Slice